-In Hadith sciences there are two primary factors that individuals use to validate the strenght and authenticity of any given Hadith.
-The first is if it is sahih (authentic), the second is if it is mutuwatir (mass trasnmitted).
-If the Hadith is considered sahih, this means that the chain of narrators are trustworthy, of sound mind, and are not broken.
-If it is mutuwatir then this means that their are multiple chains who all claim the same narration.
-Except there is a fundamental paradox that we see in the Hadith with the most authentic Hadith that are mutuwatir.
+In Hadith sciences, there are two primary factors that individuals use to validate the strength and authenticity of any given Hadith.
+The first is if it is sahih (authentic), and the second is if it is mutawatir (mass transmitted).
+If the Hadith is considered sahih, this means that the chain of narrators is trustworthy, of sound mind, and is not broken.
+If it is mutawatir, then there are multiple chains that all claim the same narration.
+Except, there is a fundamental paradox that we see in the Hadith with the most authentic Hadith that are mutawatir.

-As the number of narrators for any one Hadith increases, ironically it also increases the number of variations within that Hadith.
-Such that each narration will slightly vary with the other narrations.
-This is not a ding against the integrity of the supposed witnesses, but just a reality of human limitations.
-Consider some of the biggest events that occur today, that despite the numerous witnesses, tons of videos and audio recordings, endless amounts of meta data there are still disputes to the exact details of what happend.
+As the number of narrators for any one Hadith increases, ironically, it also increases the number of variations within that Hadith.
+Such that each narration will slightly vary from the other narrations.
+This is not a ding against the integrity of the supposed witnesses but just a reality of human limitations.
+Consider some of the biggest events that occur today, that despite the numerous witnesses, tons of videos and audio recordings, and endless amounts of metadata, there are still disputes as to the exact details of what happened.

 Or consider a bunch of students in a class listening to the teacher all taking notes.
-If we compare these notes after the class we are inevitibly going to find discrepencies in these accounts.
-For most instances, this isn’t going to be a big deal as long as the general message was understood, but when it comes to a source of law the slightest differences in word choice, phrasing, etc. can cause an entire cascading effect of understanding.
+If we compare these notes after the class, we will inevitably find discrepancies in these accounts.
+For most instances, this isn’t going to be a big deal as long as the general message was understood, but when it comes to a source of law, the slightest differences in word choice, phrasing, etc., can cause an entire cascading effect of understanding.

-For instance, I was listening to a podcast regarding a lawsuit between an HOA and home owner, where the language in the contract said that the homes need to be “brown, tan, or local earth tones.”
-Over this specific langauge multiple lawsuits were filed between the HOA and the homeowner because the home owner painted their home green.
-If the contract is fixed then it is easy to make a judgement, but imagine if the contract was constantly in flux.
-Where tomorrow someone finds another piece of the contract that states the colors need to be “brown, tan, or forest.”
+For instance, I was listening to a podcast regarding a lawsuit between an HOA and a homeowner, where the language in the contract said that the homes need to be “brown, tan, or local earth tones.”
+Over this specific language, multiple lawsuits were filed between the HOA and the homeowner because the homeowner painted their home green.
+If the contract is fixed, then it is easy to make a judgment, but imagine if the contract was constantly in flux.
+Where tomorrow, someone finds another piece of the contract that states the colors need to be “brown, tan, or forest.”
 Or another that said “brown, orange, or grey.”
-In such a scenerio there would never be a definitive answer, because inevenitibly if you accept one narration you are have to disregard the other narrations.
+In such a scenario, there would never be a definitive answer because inevitably, if you accept one narration, you have to disregard the other narrations.

 Now consider one of the strongest Hadith, that of the supposed seven ahruf of the Quran.
-If you are wondering what ahruf in the Hadith means, don’t worry so are all the scholars who study this material.
-Based on which narration one reads their understanding is going to vary tremendously.
+If you are wondering what ahruf in the Hadith means, don’t worry; so are all the scholars who study this material.
+Based on which narration one reads, their understanding will vary tremendously.

 Here is a sample of the various hadith on this topic.

-Scholars squabble over what the meaning of these seven ahruf are, but typically fall in one of the following camps of understanding:
+Scholars squabble over what the meaning of the seven ahruf is but typically fall into one of the following camps of understanding:

 - The Seven Ahruf are seven ways of pronouncing a word